stacker-ventures/apy-subgraph/README.md

 - Update the `subgraph.yaml` file to add new data-sources (smart contracts) and their respective configurations.
 You can follow the current setup as a guide.
 In short, you want to add a new data-source under the `dataSources` array, using `yaml` syntax.

 - After updating the schema and the subgraph config, you need to run `yarn codegen` or `npm run codegen`.
-This will generate the AssemblyScript typings for all the schemas and will update the `mappings.ts` to reflect any new event handler on any of the declared contracts.
+This will generate the AssemblyScript typings for all the schemas and will update the `src/mapping.ts` to reflect any new event handler on any of the declared contracts.

 - In order to deploy your changes, just run `yarn build && yarn deploy`.
 This will make your changes available in [The Graph](https://thegraph.com/) hosted service and the subgraph will sync against the network.